Our experts in residence

 Carl Williams

-Expert in Residence + Assistant Professor, Cornell Law School
+Associate Clinical Professor, Cornell Law School

-Carlton (he/him) is an assistant professor of clinical law at Cornell Law School.
+Carlton (he/him) is an associate professor of clinical law at Cornell Law School.
 He is a movement lawyer and organizer dedicated to building and supporting liberation struggles.
 He has practiced criminal and civil rights law in Massachusetts for many years.
 He began his legal career as a criminal attorney with the Roxbury Defenders and later served as a racial justice attorney with a national civil liberties non-profit.
 Carlton has been an advocate on issues of war, immigrant rights, LGBTQ rights, and Black and Palestinian liberation.
 He is a member of the National Lawyers Guild and has served as the chair of its Massachusetts board of directors.
 He was part of the legal defense for the Occupy Boston movement, providing legal, bail, and court support and training to the thousands of participant-organizers.
 In 2015, he served on the working group that organized the inaugural Law for Black Lives convening and was a featured speaker in its RadTalks event.
 He has taught issues of social justice and the law at Northeastern University School of Law and Yale Law School.
 Carlton was the executive director of the Water Protector Legal Collective, defending and supporting Indigenous environmental justice and sovereignty.
 He is a graduate of the University of Rhode Island, the Pre-Law Summer Institute for Native Americans, and the University of Wisconsin Law School.